 Register with experience if you don't have a required qualification

 For workers who have worked for three of the past five years in a domiciliary care worker role but have no recognised qualification.
-Managers will assesses workers against the required competencies and provide a signed declaration to confirm your competence as a lawful, safe and effective practitioner.
+Managers will assess workers against the required competencies and provide a signed declaration to confirm your competence as a lawful, safe and effective practitioner.

 What you need to do: